Behavior of $E_{s,t}(n)$ and $w_{s,t}(n)$ for fixed $n$ and varying $s,t$ #

 - they connect to each other at boundaries.

-lists can be glued together.
+Two SetsCover lists can be glued together.

-The list version of AntitoneOn.union_right
+The list version of AntitoneOn.union_right.

-Our interval list is indeed SetsCover
+Our interval list is indeed SetsCover.

-is antitone on $[1 / (n - 2), n - 2]$ for integer $n$
+Combining everything above, we show that wₗᵢ 1 t n is antitone on $[1 / (n - 2), n - 2]$ for integer $n$

 (for non integer $n$, we just need to take a larger interger).

-is antitone on $(0, 1 / (n - 2)]$ and on $[n - 2, ∞)$.
+With Inert edge theories, we can show wₗᵢ 1 t n is antitone on $(0, 1 / (n - 2)]$ and on $[n - 2, ∞)$.

-Gluing all them together, wₗᵢ 1 t n
+Gluing all them together, wₗᵢ 1 t n is antitone on all positive $t$.

-here as it is no longer in the result.
+We also drops the bounding N here as it is no longer in the result.

 Restating the previous theorem for general $s$ and $t$.